 A scaling cost in standard CLIP training is the softmax-based contrastive loss over image-text candidates in an effective batch.
 Original CLIP used a batch size of 32,768, which required a distributed setup; smaller implementations can still train, with a different accuracy and negative-diversity trade-off.[1]

 Instead of asking "Which of these 32,000 captions is the best match?" (a global multiple-choice question), SigLIP (Sigmoid Loss for Language-Image Pre-training) asks "Is this specific image and caption a good match, yes or no?" (a local true/false question).
-This improves upon CLIP by replacing the softmax-based contrastive loss with a pairwise sigmoid loss:
+It replaces the softmax-based contrastive loss with a pairwise sigmoid loss:

 Here is the batch size, for matching pairs and otherwise, while and are the L2-normalized image and text embeddings. and are learned temperature and bias parameters, and is the logistic sigmoid.
 The original paper initializes the bias to a large negative value so that the loss starts near the all-negative prior, which stabilizes early training when most pairs in a batch are mismatches.[5]
 Rather than forcing a single matching caption to compete against all others in the batch, this equation independently evaluates each pairing, treating it as a separate binary classification problem.

 SigLIP's pairwise sigmoid loss changes the computation contract: positive and negative pair terms can be evaluated without a batch-wide probability distribution.
-It does not by itself say what accelerator, data volume, or accuracy a warehouse matcher will need.
+It doesn't by itself say what accelerator, data volume, or accuracy a data-center matcher will need.

 1import math